NBA players defend LeBron James after President Trump tweet

 "Sports has never been something that divides people," James told Lemon.
 "It's always been something that brings someone together."

+"LeBron James is one of the all-time greatest NBA players and one of the most accomplished athletes," Silver told USA Today.
+"He runs a very successful media company.
+He's sent hundreds of students to college and just opened a school in Akron where at-risk students will receive free tuition, meals and transportation.

+"I greatly admire his intelligence and business acumen and have enormous respect and appreciation for what he does in his community."

-Other players from around the league, including Minnesota's Karl-Anthony Towns and Utah's Donovan Mitchell, came to James' defense on social media.
+Other players from around the league, including Golden State's Stephen Curry, Minnesota's Karl-Anthony Towns and Utah's Donovan Mitchell, came to James' defense on social media after Trump's tweet.

+Lakers owner Jeanie Buss said the franchise "could not be more proud to have LeBron James as part of our Lakers family."

+"He is an incredibly thoughtful and intelligent leader and clearly appreciates the power that sports has to unite communities and inspire the world to be a better place," Buss said in a separate statement Saturday.
+"Those efforts should be celebrated by all."

 Lemon, who conducted the interview with James, also weighed in.

-The LeBron James Family Foundation and the Akron (Ohio) Public Schools on Monday opened a new elementary school for at-risk children in his hometown.
+The LeBron James Family Foundation and the Akron (Ohio) Public Schools on Monday opened a new elementary school for at-risk children in James' hometown.

 For those who complete the program, which has been operating for years, James has arranged for free tuition to the University of Akron starting in 2021.
 He also created a program for parents of the at-risk children to return to complete their high school educations, and he has planned an institute to help prepare high-school-age students for college.